 The foundation is constructed from poured in place concrete.
 A perimeter foundation wall supports the exterior walls of the building.
 Interior load bearing components are supported by pier footings and/or continuous spread footings.
-The floor structure is constructed out of wood joists.
-The subflooring is plywood.
-The stud walls are constructed from 2 X 4 dimensional lumber.
-The exterior wall sheathing is plywood.
+The stud walls are constructed from 2 X 6 dimensional lumber.
+The exterior wall sheathing is oriented strand board (OSB).
 The roof structure is constructed out of manufactured trusses.
-The roof sheathing is plywood installed over a layer of open sheathing.
+The roof sheathing is oriented strand board (OSB).